MassimoFoti/jasmineFixtures/README.md

 ## Mocking with jasmine-ajax

-[jasmine-ajax](https://github.com/jasmine/jasmine-ajax) library doesn't let user to manually start/stop XMLHttpRequest mocking, but instead it overrides XMLHttpRequest automatically when loaded.
-This breaks jasmine-fixtures as fixture loading mechanism uses jQuery.ajax, that stops working the very moment jasmine-ajax is loaded.
+[jasmine-ajax](https://github.com/jasmine/jasmine-ajax) library overrides XMLHttpRequest automatically when `jasmine.Ajax.install()` is called.
+This breaks jasmine-fixtures as fixture loading mechanism uses jQuery.ajax, that stops working once the mock is installed.

 A workaround for this may be to invoke `jasmineFixtures.preload` function (specifying all required fixtures) before jasmine-ajax is loaded.
 This way subsequent calls to load or read methods will retrieve fixtures content from cache, without need to use jQuery.ajax and thus will work correctly even after jasmine-ajax is loaded.

+As an alternative you can call jasmineFixtures before `jasmine.Ajax.install()` is invoked.

 ## Looking for additional matchers for Jasmine?